MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/getting-started/react-native.md

 	react-native link
 	```

-3. A set of dialogs will appear and ask for additional information.
-The first one will ask for the App Secret, which will enable Mobile Center to map this app to the right user account.
+3. A set of prompts will appear asking for additional information.
+The first will ask for the App Secret, which enables Mobile Center to map this app to the right user account.
-If you provided the app secret previously, you won't be prompted again instead seeing the current value for the secret and where to change it in the source if needed.

 	```
 	What is the Android App Secret?
+0000-0000-0000-0000-000000000000

 	What is the iOS App Secret?
+0000-0000-0000-0000-000000000000
 	```

+	If you provided the App Secret previously, you won't be prompted again instead seeing the current value for the secret and where to change it in the source if needed.

 	The SDK will then ask whether or not to send user events automatically.
 [Learn more about sending user events manually.](~/sdk/analytics/react-native.md)